Bill Cosby sexual assault cases: Lili Bernard

-On October 14, 2021, Actress Lili Bernard filed a lawsuit under the state of New Jersey 2 year look back period, which allows victims of sexual assault to sue regardless of when the offense took place.
-In her lawsuit she claims that Cosby had sexually assaulted her on multiple occasions with the most serious allegation happening in August 1990 in which she claims that Cosby lured her to the Trump Taj Mahal resort in Atlantic City, NJ with a promise to help advance her career but instead, drugged and raped her.
-She then goes on to say that after she woke up the next morning, Cosby threatened her and said that if she were to go to the police, that he would sue her for defamation and would destroy her career.
-She is seeking $225 million in damages which includes $25 million per sexual assault and another $125 million for punitive damages.
-Cosby through his spokesman Andrew Wyatt, has vehemently denied her accusations and has said he would fight the 2 year look back window claiming it to be unconstitutional.
+On October 14, 2021, Actress Lili Bernard filed a lawsuit under the New Jersey two-year lookback period, which allows sexual assault victimes to sue regardless of when the offense took place.
+She alleged that Cosby sexually assaulted her on multiple occasions with the most serious allegation in August 1990, when she claims he lured her to the Trump Taj Mahal resort in Atlantic City with a promise to help advance her career but instead drugged and raped her.
+She alleged that after she woke up the next morning, Cosby threatened her and said that if she contacted the police, he would sue her for defamation and destroy her career.
+The lawsuit sought $225 million in damages which includes $25 million per sexual assault and another $125 million in punitive damages.
+Through spokesman Andrew Wyatt, Cosby vehemently denied her accusations and said he would fight the 2-year lookback window as unconstitutional.